 Center the tinfoil over the opening and flatten down the edges with more glue.
 Be careful not to rip the foil.

 Place a lot of glue on both sides of one end of the tongue depressor and place on the bottom edge of the mirror.

 Place the back of the mirror on top, lining it up to the front.
 Smooth it so they adhere to one another.

-When they’re done, I write their name on the handle.
+When they’re done, I write their name on the handle of their All About Me hand mirror.
 It makes passing them out at the end of the day so much easier for their teacher.